 Under the hashtag #BorgaLife the outcomes of these events are currently shared on social media.
 “Borga” is a colloquial Ghanaian expression for the word Hamburger – someone who lives in the city of Hamburg.
 Today it is used broadly for anyone who travels or lives outside of Ghana.

-In a roundtable event in Accra, Ghana on November 25th 2019, stakeholders from the migration ecosystem and young innovators came together to discuss current challenges that young people interested in business and education related travel to Germany face, identify opportunities and formulate recommendations that served as inputs for a white paper that will be disseminated as part of the project’s final phase.
+In a roundtable event in Accra, Ghana on November 25th 2019, stakeholders from the migration ecosystem and young innovators came together to discuss current challenges that young people interested in business and education related travel to Germany face, identify opportunities and formulate recommendations that served as inputs for a white paper that was be disseminated as part of the project’s final phase.

 Our work acknowledges the role of young people’s migration in fostering innovation and therefore also discusses the interaction between migration and innovation and how policies and innovative technologies can be used to address migration challenges.